 Sometimes it’s not so much the work, as the amount of it that you are doing.
 Perpetually working long hours is a way to experience burnout.
 If you are 50, 60, or 70 hours a week (or more!), your job begins to feel as though it is taking over your life.
 A few months ago, I realized that I didn’t have time to do anything for me because I was working so much.
 Being able to step back and reduce my workload really helped.
 You need to have a life outside work, and working so much can start to wear you down.

 Even if you love your work, it’s possible that you can become burned out if the people around you are difficult to deal with.
 Office politics can cause burn out.
-Trying to keep out of the fray, and trying to maneuver the political landscape at work can be emotional draining — not to mention a real damper on productivity.
+Trying to keep out of the fray, and trying to maneuver the political landscape at work can be emotionally draining — not to mention a real damper on productivity.
 Many people find ways to be productive and avoid office politics by telecommuting at least two or three days a week.
 With technology being what it is, it makes sense to consider whether or not you could telecommute and avoid some of the burnout from office politics.

 Balancing Your Life